Permafrost/TundraTN/README.md

 // rather than the original content part.
 //
 // Supports 'strict' mode processing of bizdocs: if any $strict error classes are set to 'true' and
-// the bizdoc contains errors for any of these classes, the bizdoc will not processed; instead an
+// the bizdoc contains errors for any of these classes, the bizdoc will not be processed; instead an
 // exception will be thrown and handled by the $catch service.
 For example, if you have enabled
 // duplicate document checking on the Trading Networks document type and do not wish to process
 // duplicates, set the $strict/Saving error class to 'true' and duplicate documents will not